agustinmoranr/Invitro-Backend/README.md

 ### Collections
 - Users
-    - Define all personal data from user (Each user has a document using its identityNumber as the document ID)
+    - Define all personal data from user.
 - ClinicHistory
-    - Define all the consults that user is going to be taking through time.
+    - Define all the consults that user is going to be taking through time as sub-documents.
 - Exams
-    - If an exam is assigned to a pacient.
-That exam is going to be a document.
+    - Define all the exams assigned to a pacient.

+**Each user has a personal document into each collection.**

+**Each document ID is defined by user identity-Number**

+**indentity-Number is an unique combination of numbers/letters (or both) defined on user document-type**

 ### Sub-collections.
 - Consults
+    - contains all the pacient consults as documents.
 - ExamsAssigned
+    - contains all the pacient exams as documents.

 ### collections Data